About us

 Welcome to Education for Democracy in South Africa

 In those early years much of our work was to fundraise to support students through a bursary system.
-This allowed a small number of them to pursue further training under extreme circumstances in the hope that they would one day be able to take their part in developing democratic processes in their country.
+This allowed a small number of students to pursue further training under extreme circumstances in the hope that they would one day be able to take their part in developing democratic processes in their country.

 EDSA is Registered Charity No 1003795.